devonfw-tutorials/tutorials/cobigen-setup/files/cliExecutionCommands.md

 `cd devonfw`{{execute T1}}

-2.Execute cobigen or cg and the man page should be printed.
+2. To install cobigen inside devonfw ide execute below command.
+This command will install cobigen inside ide.

+`devon cobigen`{{execute T1}}

+3. To set all the variables and setup for devon execute below command.
+This will set all the variables and set up required for devon.

+`devon`{{execute T1}}

+4. To print man page for cobigen execute below command.
 Main entry point of the CLI.
 If no arguments are passed, man page will be printed.

-`devon cobigen`{{execute T1}}

-`devon`{{execute T1}}

 `cobigen`{{execute T1}}

-A list of increments will be printed so that you can start the generation.

 # CLI update command
 command is "cobigen update".
 In which you can select the plugins whichever you want to update.